katsujukou/purescript-halogen-helix/README.md

 At the time of writing, there already exists a great library sharing the same purpose: [halogen-store](https://github.com/thomashoneyman/purescript-halogen-store), but this library differs in several points:

-- This library only supports hook style components
+- This library only supports hook style components.
 - Instead of having a single large store, you can define small stores as many as you want.
+- You can extend store functionality via middlewares.
 - No typeclass, no transformers

 ## Quick Start

-You start by defining a store.
+We start by defining a store.
 As with [halogen-store](https://github.com/thomashoneyman/purescript-halogen-store) or other similar libraries, a Helix store consist of three parts: _State, Action, and Reducer_.

 ```purs
 type State = Int